USA Coalition vs. Russian Coalition: FDI and International Trade Analysis

 Mechanism of Informal Sanctions/Counter-Sanctions

-Informal sanctions/counter-sanctions could carry out at the country level via export, import, FDI Inward, and FDI Outward, as follows:
+Informal sanctions/counter-sanctions could be carried out at the country level via export, import, FDI Inward, and FDI Outward (see Appendix II below), as follows:

-To conclude, my analysis indicates that the war-sanctions between the USA Coalition and Russian Coalition will lead to a transformation in the global order.
-It will create two coalitions that will compete against each to win the war-sanctions.
-USA coalition has an advantage in the market size, while Russian Coalition has advantages in the energy, the number of countries that belong to its coalition, and the ability to carry out informal counter-sanctions and even to bypass sanctions.
+To conclude, my analysis indicates that the war-sanctions between the USA Coalition and the Russian Coalition will lead to a transformation in the global order.
+It will create two coalitions that will compete against each to win the war-sanctions (see Appendix III below).
+The USA coalition has an advantage in market size, while the Russian Coalition has advantages in energy, the number of countries that belong to its coalition, and the ability to carry out informal counter-sanctions and even to bypass sanctions.
 It's going to be a tough war!

-Export, Import, FDI Inward, FDI Outward: USA Coalition vs. Russian Coalition
+Table 1.
+Export, Import, FDI Inward, FDI Outward: USA Coalition vs. Russian Coalition, sorted by a-b

-Core of USA Coalition vs. Core of Russian Coalition
+Map 2.
+Core of USA Coalition versus Core of Russian Coalition

 Missing Data/Delayed Data of Trade and FDI: USA Coalition vs. Russian Coalition